-African Centre for Cities launches a new Masters in Southern Urbanism aimed at fostering the next generation of urban scholars from Africa rooted in Southern city perspectives.Read More
+African Centre for Cities hosts a Masters in Southern Urbanism aimed at fostering the next generation of urban scholars from Africa rooted in Southern city perspectives.Read More

 THE ACADEMIC JOURNEY

 The MPhil curriculum combines course work (50%) and a minor dissertation (50%), a full-time load completed over a period of 18 months.
 The language of instruction is English.

 In year one students complete the Masters coursework, which includes a compulsory City Research Studio, a choice of two of three interdisciplinary urban modules, and an urban-focused elective.

 In year two students write individual minor dissertations based on their own fieldwork, and supervised by expert faculty in either the Humanities, Engineering and the Built Environment, or Science Faculties at the University of Cape Town.

 Edgar Pieterse is the director of the African Centre for Cities and holds the South African Research Chair in Urban Policy, both at the University of Cape Town.

 PROFESSOR SOPHIE OLDFIELD